2020 Iowa Catholic Conference

 - Increased availability of mental health care, palliative care and hospice service

-- Addressing pornography and the proposed legalization of sports gambling as public health concerns
+- Addressing pornography as a public health concern

 - Legislation providing for a provisional driver’s license for undocumented immigrants

 - Measures to promote healthy families such as increasing the state’s minimum wage, increasing the availability of affordable housing and addressing food insecurity